 We met Berlin local Gerd Tepass in Buenos Aires about four years ago when we were writing a guidebook to the city.
+Now back in his home city, he gives us a local Guide to Berlin.

-Gerd owned a funky boutique hotel there, with a good little restaurant and a bar.
+Gerd owned a funky boutique in Buenos Aires, with a good little restaurant and a bar.
 It was the kind of hotel we like, the kind of place that locals drop in to for a drink.
 There would be DJs a few nights a week, occasional parties, and other arty and literary events.
 Gerd was a great resource to us in Buenos Aires, introducing us to all kinds of interesting people, so he was the first person we contacted when we landed in Berlin.

 Often the best way into a local culture, the best way to discover a place, is through a local, and while many people complain that meeting locals can be hard, sometimes we overlook the fact that contacts might be right under our nose — they could be friends of friends or family members, or friends of people you’ve met before in other places.